Click here to return to the main FAQ page.

 Yes it entitles you to use the version you have bought forever, but it is up to you to back up the downloaded file and the license key you are given, as you will need them again if you buy a new computer and want to install Transcribe! on it.
 As a courtesy, I frequently do re-issue lost license keys but I don't promise to.
 Minor upgrades have always been free, and do not require a new license key.
-And in fact the upgrade to the currrent version 8 is also free to all existing users.
+And in fact at present the upgrade to the current version is also free to all existing users.

 To prevent "crackers" from being able to forge license keys.

 Click here for more information about Transcribe! cracks.